bhexopen/baas/source/en.html.md

 <aside class="notice">
-Asset reconciliation is performed on a regular basis, and the customer service terminal regularly (Reconciliation is performed every hour or every day, and the client determines the transaction amount reasonably based on the block generation time of the chain) reports the deposit and withdrawal of assets on a specific chain to the server (till the block height specified in asset_info).
+Asset verification is performed on a regular basis, and the customer service terminal regularly (Reconciliation is performed every hour or every day, and the client determines the transaction amount reasonably based on the block generation time of the chain) reports the deposit and withdrawal of assets on a specific chain to the server (till the block height specified in asset_info).
 If there are outstanding withdrawal orders, it is recommended to perform reconciliation after processing is completed.

 When the server finds that the asset information returned by the client is inconsistent with the server, it will return an error and suspend the deposit and withdrawal of the currency.
 </aside>